daveadams/terraform-provider-sshkey/docs/index.md

 # Provider: sshkey

 The `sshkey` Terraform provider generates SSH key pairs.
-Only RSA-type keys are currently supported.
+Only RSA and ED25519 keys are currently supported.

 ## Example Usage